sertmer/functional-ideabox/README.md

 I am unsure, I still feel pretty fuzzy on currying
 - Make use of Composition?
 I am also unsure, Still fuzzy on this one too
+What about recursion? what benefits are provided over using iterators?

 How did you go about creating your data model?
 Where is it in your code?